 Justified.
 Acts 13:39 also puts justified in the present tense.
 This is not an isolated case in the New Testament.
 Other great Pauline passages set forth justification as present continuous.
 For example:

 . . . being justified freely by His grace through the redemption that is in Christ Jesus . . . — Rom.
 3:24.

 It is true that justified also appears in the aorist tense — meaning that it is done at once as a completed action.
 This underlines the important concept that God does not justify the believer piecemeal.
 There is no such thing as being more and more justified.
 There are no degrees of acceptance with God.
 To be justified is to be wholly justified.
 All this is implied in the aorist tense.
 But that is not all that needs to be said about being justified.
 There is a dimension other than aoristic.
 The use of the present continuous brings out another vital aspect.
 Justification is not static.
 It is dynamic and ongoing.
-Passages like Acts 13:39, Romans 3:24 and Romans 4:5 mean that as we constantly believe, God constantly justifies.
+Passages like Acts 13:39, Romans 3:24 and Romans 4:5 mean that as we constantly believe and constantly seek forgiveness, God constantly justifies.

 . . .justified by faith without the deeds of the law. — Rom.
 3:28.

 But to him that worketh not, but believeth on Him that justifieth the ungodly, his faith is counted for righteousness. — Rom.
 4:5.

 From the human side this means that the Christian, always aware of his falling short yet always reminded of what Christ has done, continues to believe in Him who justifies the ungodly (Rom.
 4:5).
 As Luther said, "No saint regards and confesses himself to be righteous, but he always asks and waits to be justified." — Martin Luther, Lectures on Romans, p.113.